Brand Archetypes - Astute Communications

 For most businesses, building brand equity is their only hope of survival.

 Simply put, brand equity refers to how people perceive a business.
-It has less to do with a product or service and everything to do with company culture.
-It is quite possibly the most valuable asset a business can have.
-Brand equity should be guarded with a similar fervor that early humans must have had when protecting fire – as if their livelihood depended on it.
+It has less to do with a product or service and more with establishing a relatable culture.
+It’s quite possibly the most valuable asset a business can have.

 Mother.
 Child.
 King.
 Journey.

-The Creator
+The Creator Archetype

 Expressive, original, and imaginative